How to Register a Car in North Carolina

 Need a Registration Renewal?

 The registration renewal process is very similar to what you’ve just learned.
-But, has a few different forms and fees.
+But it has a few different forms and fees.
 Use our NC Vehicle Registration Renewal Guide to learn what’s needed.